 Why do some schools and districts thrive in a decentralized environment while others simply go through the motions?
-What factors foster improved performance through school-based management?
+What factors foster improved quality of education through school-based management?

 To discover the answers, the authors spent four years studying 40 schools in the USA, Canada and Australia.
 All the schools had been engaged in site based management (SBM) for at least three years.
 The findings shared in this book will be applicable to other schools embarking on shared decision-making.